 body of the shader, if you want to add additional helper functions,

-write a VERTEXFUNCTIONS
+write a VERTEXFUNCTIONS or PIXELFUNCTIONS

 block before the shader.
 The functions declared here will be available